simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/ANALYSIS/CODE/manuscript.md

 # Case study: cockatiel contact calls

-We present a case study to show how `callsync` functions can be included in a workflow (see Figure X).
+We present a case study to show how `callsync` functions can be included in a workflow (see Figure 1).
 We used a dataset of domestic cockatiels (*Nymphicus hollandicus*).
 These birds are a part of an ongoing study at the Max Planck Institute of Animal Behavior.
 Birds were housed in several groups of six individuals in a 4x3x2.7m aviary facility.
 We equipped six cockatiels with a TS-systems EDIC-Mini E77 tag inside a sewn nylon backpack fitted via Teflon harness around the wings, with the total weight of all components under 7% of body weight.
 Audio recordings were scheduled to record for a maximum of 4 hours per day.
 Each microphone was automatically programmed to turn on and off daily at the same time.
 For the purposes of demonstration, two full days of recordings (3.5 hours each) were selected for processing where the microphones were scheduled to record from 7:30 until 11:30 in the morning.
 After several days of deployment, microphone recorders are removed and downloaded as .wav files directly onto the computer from the tag.
 These tags are placed into the appropriate folder (see workflow instructions) and processed in accordance with our package workflow.

 ## Installation and set-up